A least-squares Galerkin approach to gradient recovery for Hamilton-Jacobi-Bellman equation with Cordes coefficients

 Well-posedness of the strong solution to (\ref{eq:non-divergence-homogeneous}) is achieved via Theorem~\ref{The:well-posedness-strong-solution}, Remark~\ref{rem:well-posedness- non-homogeneous} and Remark~\ref{rem:relaxing-continuity-uniformly-bounded}.
 But dealing with such sizeable regular function space ($\sobh2(\W)$) leads to complicated computations that are unpleasant.
-Because of that, we purpose to consider an alternative equivalent problem in which its solution lies in a weaker space.
-In this regard, we start by introducing some notations.
+Because of this, we propose to consider an alternative equivalent problem in which its solution resides in a weaker space.
+To facilitate this, we introduce some notations.